dylan-rkt/block_python_project/README.md

 To start the API, follow these steps:

-- Make sure you have Python 3.8 and pip
+- Make sure you have Python 3.8 and pip in Path
 - Download the GIT project
 - Open a command prompt at the project location "block_python_project\block_python_project"
 - Install the library by typing "pip3 install -r requirements.txt"